krisnaajiep/springboot-expense-tracker-api/README.md

 - **Revoke Tokens**: Invalidates all refresh tokens for the authenticated user using the `POST` method.
 - **Expenses Caching**: Speeds up repeated requests for filtered/paginated expenses using Redis with 60-minute TTL.
 - **Brute-force Protection**: Automatically jail IP addresses after repeated failed login attempts.

+## Database Migration

+Database migration is managed using [Flyway](https://flywaydb.org/).

+- The migration scripts are located in the `src/main/resources/db/migration` directory.
+- The initial migration script is defined in `V1__Create_initial_schema.sql`.
+- Migrations are automatically executed on application startup

+Before running the application, make sure the database exists.

 ## Setup